Website & blogs © Louis Kraft 2013-2020

 a blog that I announced in days

-Alas, the long proposed 50-film list has been split
+Alas, the long proposed 60-film list has been split

-None of the choices made the 50-film list with only one screening.
+None of the choices made the first sixth of this 60-film list with only one screening.

 A major fact

 A film must grab and hold my interest from beginning to end.
 And just as